 It can definitely be a challenge to get motivated (and stay motivated) to work out.
 But having just one key piece of gym equipment can make getting started a lot easier – and be the be key to staying consistent.
 So we asked our fitness expert Zach to share a full body kettlebell workout that can be done anywhere – and get you started on your fitness journey!

-— I designed this workout to work for anybody looking for a good, full-body burn!
+I designed this full body kettlebell workout for anyone looking for a good, full-body burn that doesn’t requite anything more than a single kettlebell!
 It’s split up into three sections.
 You’ll start with an upper-body circuit, then a lower body circuit, and finally finish with a full-body circuit that will get your heart rate up and burn some calories.
 If you’re short on time or want to focus on a specific area, you can just do that section and double the number of rounds.

 Try selecting a weight that you can accomplish all of the upper body reps with, since typically your lower body is stronger.
 My suggestion is for men to start with about 40 lbs and women start with about 25 lbs.
 During each round go straight from one exercise to the next without rest, then rest 60-90 seconds between each round.
 Rest as needed between each section (that doesn’t mean you can go take a nap, but a few minutes rest is fine).

 For more of our favorite workouts, head over to A Full Body Dumbbell Workout That You Can Do Anywhere and Try These 5 Simple Exercises For A Quick Workout.